 Weride Expands European Presence With Autonomous Robobus Shuttle Deployment At Zurich Airport

-(MENAFN- GlobeNewsWire - Nasdaq) ZURICH, Jan.
-09, 2025 (GLOBE NEWSWIRE) -- WeRide Inc. (NASDAQ: WRD), a global leader in autonomous driving technology, today announced deployment of its Robobus autonomous shuttle service at Zurich Airport in partnership with Flughafen Zürich AG and Swiss Transit Lab (STL), marking a significant milestone in bringing autonomous mobility solutions to a major European Aviation hub, and building on WeRide's successful European operations, including its recent autonomous shuttle service at Roland-Garros during the 2024 French Open.
+WeRide Inc. (NASDAQ: WRD ), a global leader in autonomous driving technology, today announced deployment of its Robobus autonomous shuttle service at Zurich Airport in partnership with Flughafen Zürich AG and Swiss Transit Lab (STL), marking a significant milestone in bringing autonomous mobility solutions to a major European Aviation hub, and building on WeRide's successful European operations, including its recent autonomous shuttle service at Roland-Garros during the 2024 French Open.

 The WeRide Robobus, which accommodates nine passengers, will be the first commercial autonomous bus shuttle project at a European airport.
 It will serve airport employees along a dedicated route connecting the employee entrance at gate 101 to the maintenance area at gate 130.
 Service will begin in the first quarter of 2025.